 Tuition fees cover the cost of your teaching, assessment and operating University facilities such as the library, IT equipment and other support services.
 University fees and charges can be paid in advance and there are several methods of payment, including online payments and payment by instalment.
 Special arrangements are made for payments by part-time students.

-For more information about the European Master in Renewable Energy take a look at the EUREC website.
+For more information and to apply for the programme please look at the EUREC website.